jxxcarlson/elm-microscheme/docs/docs/overview.md

 ## Expr Type

-The Expr type is define in module `Expr`:
+Expressions in MicroScheme are represented by the type `Expr`:

 ```elm